Any business project cannot be said to be complete until you are able to sell it. To make the sale, you should be able to receive the payment.

 To begin, use the command below to install Laravel as a new application, then open your command prompt and run it:

-composer create-project --prefer-dist laravel/laravel stripeRecurringPayment
+Composer create-project –prefer-dist laravel/laravel stripeRecurringPayment

-Step 2: Install Stripe package
+Step 2: Install the Stripe package

 After that, you need to register the provider and aliases.
 Go to the app/config/app.php and enter the lines below: